-To read aloud what they have written with appropriate intonation to make the meaning clear.
-English - Writing VGP Skills To use the full range of punctuation taught at key stage 1 mostly correctly including: capital letters, full stops, question marks and exclamation marks; commas to separate lists; To use expanded noun phrases to describe and specify (e.g. the blue butterfly).
-To using co-ordination (or/and/but).
-To use some subordination (when/if/ that/because).
-To use the present tense and the past tense mostly correctly and consistently Mathematics Skills Place Value Addition and Subtraction Step 1 Numbers to 20 Step 1 Bonds to 10 Small steps Step 2 Count objects to 100 by making 10s Step 2 Fact families - bonds within 20 Step 3 Recognise tens and ones Step 3 Related facts Step 4 Use a place value chart Step 4 Bonds to 100 (tens) Step 5 Partition numbers to 100 Step 5 Add and subtract 1s Step 6 Write numbers to 100 in words Step 6 Add by making 10 Step 7 Flexibly partition numbers to 100 Step 7 Add three 1-digit numbers Step 8 Write numbers to 100 in expanded form Step 8 Add to the next 10 Step 9 10s on the number line to 100 Step 9 Add across a 10 Step 10 10s and 1s on the number line to 100 Step 10 Subtract across 10 Step 11 Estimate numbers on a number line Step 11 Subtract from a 10 Step 12 Compare objects Step 12 Subtract a 1-digit number from a 2-digit number (across a Step 13 Compare numbers 10) Step 14 Order objects and numbers Step 13 10 more, 10 less Step 15 Count in 2s, 5s and 10s Step 14 Add and subtract 10s Step 16 Count in 3s
+Mathematics Skills Place Value Addition and Subtraction Step 1 Numbers to 20 Step 1 Bonds to 10 Small steps Step 2 Count objects to 100 by making 10s Step 2 Fact families - bonds within 20 Step 3 Recognise tens and ones Step 3 Related facts Step 4 Use a place value chart Step 4 Bonds to 100 (tens) Step 5 Partition numbers to 100 Step 5 Add and subtract 1s Step 6 Write numbers to 100 in words Step 6 Add by making 10 Step 7 Flexibly partition numbers to 100 Step 7 Add three 1-digit numbers Step 8 Write numbers to 100 in expanded form Step 8 Add to the next 10 Step 9 10s on the number line to 100 Step 9 Add across a 10 Step 10 10s and 1s on the number line to 100 Step 10 Subtract across 10 Step 11 Estimate numbers on a number line Step 11 Subtract from a 10 Step 12 Compare objects Step 12 Subtract a 1-digit number from a 2-digit number (across a Step 13 Compare numbers 10) Step 14 Order objects and numbers Step 13 10 more, 10 less Step 15 Count in 2s, 5s and 10s Step 14 Add and subtract 10s Step 16 Count in 3s Science Knowledge To describe how animals obtain their food from p lants and other animals, using the idea of a simple food chain, and Living things and identify and name different sources of food. their Local Habitats To identify that most living things live in habitats to to which they are suited and describe how different habitats provide for the basic needs of different kinds of animals and plants, and how they depend on each other.
+Working asking simple questions and recognising that they Scientifically observing closely, using simple equipment Skills performing simple tests identifying and classifying using their observations and ideas to suggest answers to questions gathering and recording data to help in answering questions / 1

-Science Knowledge To notice that animals, including humans, have offspring which grow into adults.
-Animals Including To find out about and describe the basic needs of animals, including humans, for survival.
-Humans • To describe the importance for humans of exercise, eating the right amounts of different types of food, and hygiene.
-Working asking simple questions and recognising that they can be answered in different ways Scientifically observing closely, using simple equipment Skills performing simple tests identifying and classifying using their observations and ideas to suggest answers to questions gathering and recording data to help in answering questions Computing To know the common uses of information technology beyond school Knowledge To know how to use technology purposefully Purple Mash Unit Creating Pictures Computing To learn the functions of the 2Paint a Picture tool.
+Computing To know the common uses of information technology beyond school Knowledge To know how to use technology purposefully Purple Mash Unit Creating Pictures Computing To learn the functions of the 2Paint a Picture tool.
 Skills • To learn about and recreate the Impressionist style of art (Monet, Degas, Renoir) & pointillist artists such as Seurat; To learn about the work of Piet Mondrian and recreate the style using the lines template.
 To learn about the work of William Morris and recreate the style using the patterns template.
 PE Knowledge Jumping and Landing Swing arms to help gain height and use them to help balance on landing.
 Unit 2- social Keep head up on landing.
 Bend knees on landing.
 Seated Keep tummy tight (core muscles) and back straight.
 Use arms to help maintain balance.
-Keep head up and breathe throughout
+Keep head up and breathe throughout PE Skills Jumping and Landing Jump from 2 feet to 2 feet with 180° turn in either direction Unit 2- social Complete a tucked jump.
+Complete a tucked jump with 180° turn in either direction Seated Pick up a cone from one side and place it on the other side with same hand Return it to the opposite side using the other hand Sit in a dish shape and hold it for 5 seconds